 The Challenging Academically Talented Students (CATS) program is open to motivated and academically strong high school seniors and juniors who want to enrich their academic experience with an introductory college level course (400-500 level) that do not have pre-requisites.
 It is designed to supplement the high school curriculum; NOT replace courses offered at the high school.
-High school students must submit a completed application, an official high school transcript, and SAT or ACT (if available) to the Office of Admissions no later than two weeks before classes begin.
+High school students must submit a completed application, an official high school transcript, and a counselor recommendation letter to the Office of Admissions no later than two weeks before classes begin.
 The CATS coordinator will then review it for approval.
 Spaces fill on a first-come, first-served basis, so early registration is recommended.
 Students are allowed to take one class per semester during the fall, spring, and summer and must reapply for each term.
 Students may be considered for two classes per semester after successful completion of one CATS course. ** Please note: Approval of the CATS application does not ensure enrollment in a course.

 Criteria for CATS Approval

 - Enrollment in a strong and balanced selection of college preparatory coursework, including mathematics, laboratory sciences, and world language.

 - An overall “B” average and rank in approximately the top 25% or higher of your class.